kamu-data/kamu-cli/DEVELOPER.md

     └── kamu-web-ui
 ```

-Note: in debug mode the directory content is not actually being embedded into the executable but accessed from the specified directory.
+Note: in debug mode, the directory content is not actually being embedded into the executable but accessed from the specified directory.

 ### Code Generation